Duum/CS682/hw4/README.md

 Vanishing Points
 ----------------
 "Vanishing point" is found by intersecting all potential lines (where vertical and horitonzal lines will not be taken into concideration).
 All potencial lines should be intersected at the same position: the vanishing point.
-However, in the real world case, multiple vanishing points will be calculated from one image.
-The way I used to estimate the real vanishing point is as follow:
+However, in the real world case, multiple vanishing points will be calculated from one image shown in yellow in below images.
+The way I used to estimate the real vanishing point (shown in red) is as follow:

 1. Compute the center of mess of all intersection points as COM1
 2. For each intersection point, compute its distance from to COM1
 3. Filter out bad points whose distance > threshold distance ( 25% thrown )
 4. Re-compute the center of mess of good points as COM2 for optimization as an initial guess
 5. Apply optimization method to find optimal vanishing point v by minimizing the Σ||v-v<sub>i</sub>||<sup>2</sup>

-Finally, the estimated vanishing point is shown in red in both algorithms.

 | Vanishing points found by using Hough |
 |:-------------------------------------:|